SciML/JumpProcesses.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](http://diffeq.sciml.ai/dev/)

 DiffEqJump.jl is a component package in the [SciML](https://sciml.ai/) ecosystem.
-It holds the utilities for building jump equations, like Gillespie stochastic Simulation Algorithms (i.e. Kinetic Monte Carlo methods) and jump diffusions, and is one of the core solver libraries included in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
+It holds the utilities for building jump equations, like stochastic simulation algorithms (SSAs), Gillespie methods or Kinetic Monte Carlo methods; and for building jump diffusions.
+It is one of the core solver libraries included in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
 Users interested in using this functionality should see the [DifferentialEquations.jl documentation](https://diffeq.sciml.ai/latest/).